 Cetirizine and pseudoephedrine may pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

-How should I take Zyrtec-D (cetirizine and pseudoephedrine)?
+How should I take Zyrtec-D?